 40+ Books About Paris You MUST Read Before Visiting France

-Last Updated on 5th February 2024 by Sophie Nadeau
+Last Updated on 24th April 2026 by Charlotte Nadeau

 I can safely say that this list has been a loooooooong time coming!
-As a self-confessed Francophile, and someone who has spent time living in the French capital, I read books about Paris pretty much all the time!
+As a confessed Francophile and someone who has spent time living in the French capital, I read books about Paris pretty much all the time!

 So after a little uhm-ing and ah-ing, here are the creme de la creme books about Paris you absolutely have to read before making your trip to France.
 The 40+ book-long list includes memoirs, historical-themed novels, and some of the best Paris-focused biographies out there!